 In August 2010, the Company entered into an operating lease for office and laboratory space at its headquarters in Lexington, Massachusetts.
 The lease commenced in January 2011, with the Company providing a security deposit of \$400,000.
 In accordance with the operating lease agreement, the Company reduced its security deposit to \$160,000 in January 2018, which is recorded as restricted cash in the condensed consolidated balance sheets.
 In March 2017, the Company entered into an amendment to extend the term to December 2021.
-In October 2020, the Company entered into an amendment to extend the term to December 2020, the Company entered into an amendment to extend the term to December 31, 2028.
-In accordance with the October 2020 amendment, the Company increased its security deposit to \$420,438, which is classified as restricted cash on June 30, 2024 and December 31, 2023.
+In October 2020, the Company entered into an amendment to extend the term to December 31, 2028.
+In accordance with the October 2020 amendment, the Company increased its security deposit to \$420,438, which is classified as restricted cash on September 30, 2024 and December 31, 2023.